MorphoSource/adbc-2017-democamp/README.md

 This repository contains sample datasets, associated metadata, and the presentation outline for a demo of MorphoSource given at the ADBC Summit 2017 DemoCamp on November 3rd, 2017.

+A livestream of this presentation is available [here](http://idigbio.adobeconnect.com/pxijtqf9cff1/).

 ## Presentation Outline

 * Making a MorphoSource Account